wavesplatform/ledger-app-waves/README.md

 This is a proof-of concept Ledger Nano S wallet app for Waves platform.

+Special thanks to Jake B. for his support and advices.

 ## Original description of Burst wallet

 I say that it is proof of concept for a few reasons: